selendra/selendra/docs/Tokenomics_v4.md

 ## Executive Summary

-This document defines the enhanced tokenomics for SEL, the native utility token of Selendra Network v4, with comprehensive support for Native Account Abstraction.
-The tokenomics model addresses the unique challenges of smart contract accounts, fee delegation, gasless transactions, and multi-token fee payments while maintaining network security and sustainability.
+This document defines the tokenomics for SEL, the native utility token of Selendra Network v4, with support for Native Account Abstraction.
+The tokenomics model addresses smart contract accounts, fee delegation, gasless transactions, and multi-token fee payments while maintaining network security and sustainability.

 ## 1. Introduction

-Selendra Network v4 introduces Native Account Abstraction at the protocol level, fundamentally changing how users interact with the blockchain.
-This requires a sophisticated tokenomics model that supports:
+Selendra Network v4 introduces Native Account Abstraction at the protocol level, changing how users interact with the blockchain.
+This requires a tokenomics model that supports:

 - **Smart Contract Account Operations**: Every account is a programmable smart contract
 - **Fee Delegation & Sponsorship**: Applications can pay fees for their users